 If you want to bring any food to share after the race, you can drop this off at the start as well.

-Finish line: There will be food + potluck at the finish (you're not required to bring any food for the finish line, but feel free to bring your favorite dish or a snack to share).
+Finish line: There will be food at the finish that will be determined as we get closer to race day.
+Who knows what we can actually have available in 2021!
 PLEASE NOTE: There is a $5 parking fee at the finish line if you do not have an Alaska State Parks permit sticker.

-Awards: Awards will be around 3-3:30 p.m.
+Awards: Awards will be at noon.
 Awards for top-3 men, top-3 women, and top-3 relay teams.
-Immediately following the top-3 awards, there will also be prize drawings from our sponsors--you must be present to win!

 We are always in need of volunteers, and couldn't do it without you!
-If you would like to host an aid station or help with the finish line, please use the Contact Us form.
+If you would like to host an aid station or help with the finish line or be in-vehicle on-course support, please use the Contact Us form.

 Please keep in mind that this race is organized by directors with full-time jobs and their own races to train for.
 We promise to do our best to provide all runners with a great racing experience.
-All the while we will remember to have fun as we have been known for not taking ourselves too seriously.
+There is absolutely no reason to be stressed out over this race OR to try and stress us out about it either!

 Approximate mileage per relay leg: